 Interestingly, some research studies have also found an association between trypophobia and certain mental disorders.
 For example, one 2017 study reported that people with the condition were more likely to have depression and anxiety.

 Overall, however, it’s far too early to say how trypophobia develops or what causes it, and more research needs to be done.

 The Trypophobia Test

-As far as having trypophobia, there is no official diagnosis.
-The only way to see if you may suffer from this strange condition is to test yourself by looking at trypophobic images.
+As far as having trypophobia, there is no official diagnosis since it’s not a recognized condition.
+The only way to see if you may suffer from this strange condition is to test yourself.

 Can’t get enough of funky phobias?
 Check out this list of the 25 weirdest phobias out there.
 Then, read about five of the most unusual disorders ever reported, from natural drunkenness to “Exploding Head Syndrome.”